Certificate in clinical supervision - accredited by COSCA

-This course should appeal to any qualified or accredited counsellors or psychotherapists considering beginning the provision of clinical supervision or indeed enhancing existing supervisory practice.
+This course should appeal to any qualified or accredited counsellors or psychotherapists (must be two-year post qualified) considering beginning the provision of clinical supervision or indeed enhancing existing supervisory practice.

 Feedback has suggested that we should make applicants aware of any costs surrounding the course and subsequent supervisory practice.
 These are likely to be;